-The members of our compensation committee during 2021 included Ms. McBrinn, Dr. Moran, Dr. Steinman and former member of our board Priyanka Belawat, Ph.D.
-None of the members of our compensation committee in 2021 was at any time during 2021 or at any other time one of our officers or employees, and none had or have any relationships with us that are required to be disclosed under Item 404 of Regulation S-K. During 2021, none of our executive officers served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our board of directors or compensation committee.
+The members of our compensation committee during 2022 included Ms. McBrinn, Dr. Moran and Dr. Steinman.
+None of the members of our compensation committee in 2022 was at any time during 2022 or at any other time one of our officers or employees, and none had or have any relationships with us that are required to be disclosed under Item 404 of Regulation S-K. During 2022, none of our executive officers served as a member of the board of directors, or as a member of the compensation or similar committee, of any entity that has one or more executive officers who served on our board of directors or compensation committee.